bugbiteme/hello-spring/README.md

 and running locally, as well as instructions for deploying to OpenShift using S2I (source to image) methods

 *On a side note, you can easily spin up a Spring Boot project yourself from scratch by using the ["SPRING INITIALIZR"](http://start.spring.io).
-This will generate the maven pom.xmlfile and initiial directory structure that can compile and run right away, including setup for JUnit testing, which is demonstrated here in `hello-spring`.*
+This will generate the maven pom.xml file and initial project directory structure that can compile and run right away, including setup for JUnit testing, which is demonstrated here in `hello-spring`.*

 This project is set up to use maven to build the jar executable, so ensure that is installed on your build